Long John Nebel

 Long John Nebel (born John Zimmerman; June 11, 1911 – April 10, 1978) was an influential New York City talk radio show host.

-From the mid-1950s until his death in 1978, Nebel was a hugely popular all-night radio host, with millions of regular listeners and what Donald Bain described as "a fanatically loyal following" to his syndicated program, which dealt mainly with anomalous phenomena, UFOs, and other offbeat topics.
+From the mid-1950s until his death in 1978, Nebel was a hugely popular all-night radio host, with millions of regular listeners and what American author Donald Bain described as "a fanatically loyal following" to his syndicated program, which dealt mainly with anomalous phenomena, UFOs, and other offbeat topics.

 Life and career

 Youth and young adulthood

 Nebel was born in Chicago, Illinois, United States.
 He dropped out of school after the eighth grade, but he was an avid reader throughout his life, and he was conversant on many topics.
 Rumor had it that he was the son of a physician and ran away with a circus as a youngster.

 According to his own account in The Way Out World (1961), Nebel moved to New York City "around 1930", at the age of 19.
 His first job there was usher in the New York Paramount Theater.
 Nebel pursued a number of careers in his young adulthood (including a long period as a freelance photographer and a stint as a sidewalk salesman) before establishing the successful Long John's Auctions, an auction and consignment store in New Jersey.
 At his auction barn in New Jersey, he was billed as "Long John, the gab and gavel man", and people would attend just for an evening's entertainment.

 The nickname "Long John Nebel" had several sources: "Long John" was a nickname for his tall, slender build (he stood 6'4" [1.93 m] and never weighed more than about 160 pounds [73 kg]).

 Nebel did not seek a career in radio until around 1954, when he was 43 years old.

 In 1972, Nebel married the former pin-up model Candy Jones, who became the co-host of his show.
 Her controversial claims of having been a victim of CIA mind-control influenced the direction of the program during its last six years on the air.